Creep (TLC song): Commercial performance

 Two weeks after its release, "Creep" debuted at number 71 on the US Billboard Hot 100 chart of November 12, 1994.
 The following week, it jumped to number 25, then climbed to the top ten at number 8 on December 3.
 Within a month of its release the single received a gold certification from the Recording Industry Association of America (RIAA) for shipment of 500,000 copies.
 Combined with 100,000 sold in the following month, it became the 23rd best-selling single of 1994, according to Billboard.
 Soon after it became their third platinum single, it topped the Hot R&B/Hip-Hop Songs and Rhythmic charts, and peaked at number three on the Radio Songs chart and number nine on the Mainstream Top 40.

 After more than a month in the top ten, "Creep" reached the number one position on January 28, 1995, and became TLC's first number-one hit in the US.
 "Creep" held the number-one position for four consecutive weeks before it was overtaken by Madonna's single "Take a Bow".
 The song placed at number three on Hot 100's year-end chart with 800,000 copies sold in 1995, making it the 18th best-selling single that year.
 Due to the song's commercial success, it won a Billboard Music Award for Top R&B Song and was nominated for the Top Hot 100 Song category in 1995.
 Retrospectively, "Creep" was listed at number 21 on Billboard Hot 100's decade-end list of the 1990s, and became the fourth-most-successful song on the chart by a girl group.

 In the United Kingdom, "Creep" peaked at number 22 on the UK Singles Chart and at number four on the R&B Chart.
 It reached the number four spot in New Zealand, becoming TLC's highest listed single in the country at the time.
-It went on to receive a gold certification from Recorded Music NZ (RMNZ) with 7,500 copies sold, and peaked at number 35 on their year-end chart.
+It went on to receive a platinum certification from Recorded Music NZ (RMNZ) with 15,000 equivalent units, and peaked at number 35 on their year-end chart.
 In other territories, "Creep" moved into the top-twenty in the Netherlands and Australia, while reaching the top-forty in France, Switzerland and Germany.
 The song appeared on Canada's RPM magazine's Top Singles top-forty, year-end dance chart at number 35.
 It also charted in Belgium, Sweden and the European Hot 100 Singles.